 Computing is an essential—and increasingly important—part of statistical practice and methodology, but computing’s role in the typical graduate Statistics curriculum (including ours) has not been commensurate with its importance.
 For most students, the primary opportunity to develop computing skills comes during research or analysis projects, but this tends to put completion above learning and tends to cover only those ideas needed for the specific project.
 While students may be able to take a computing-related course here or there, it is rare for such a course to cover the fundamental concepts in computing and promote critical skills in a way that will pay off during later research, work experience, and beyond.
 This course, 36-750, aims to fill that gap.

-• effective programming practices;
+- employing effective programming practices;

 A second premise of this course is that practice is the key to developing strong computing skills.
-To this end, the work will consist of many programming tasks of various sizes, both between and during class.
+To this end, the work will consist of many programming tasks of various sizes, both between and during classes.
 You will have access to a repository of exercises varying in complexity so that you can target your practice to your experience level.
 You will also have opportunities to work interactively with your peers.

 Prior programming experience is not a requirement, but if you have not programmed before (or much), you will be expected to work toward learning a chosen language.
+(If your programming experience is limited, please come see me so that we can craft a plan to this effect.)

 By the end of this course, you should be better able to:

-• develop correct, well-structured, and readable code;
+- develop correct, well-structured, and readable code;

-• design useful tests at all stages of development;
+- design useful tests at all stages of development;

-• effectively use development tools such as editors/IDEs, debuggers, profilers, testing frameworks, and a version control system;
+- effectively use development tools such as editors/IDEs, debuggers, profilers, testing frameworks, and a version control system;

 Class Mechanics #